b_asic.core_operations¶

 List of input values.

-- classmethod type_name() TypeName ¶
+- classmethod type_name() TypeName¶

 Get the type name of this graph component.

-- class b_asic.core_operations.Constant(value: int | float | complex = 0, name: str = '')¶
+- class b_asic.core_operations.Constant(value: int | float | complex | type[Any] | dtype[Any] | _SupportsDType[dtype[Any]] | tuple[Any, Any] | list[Any] | _DTypeDict | str | None | APyFixed | APyCFixed | APyFloat | APyCFloat = 0, name: str = '')¶

 Bases:

-Constant value operation.
+AbstractOperationConstant value operation.

 Gives a specified value that remains constant for every iteration.